 (See also Overview of Perinatal Respiratory Disorders Overview of Perinatal Respiratory Disorders Extensive physiologic changes accompany the birth process (see also Neonatal Pulmonary Function), sometimes unmasking conditions that posed no problem during intrauterine life.
 For that reason... read more .)

-About 25% of preterm infants Premature Infants An infant born before 37 weeks gestation is considered premature.
+About 25% of preterm infants Preterm Infants An infant born before 37 weeks gestation is considered preterm.
 Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing 2.5 kg was termed premature... read more have apnea of prematurity, which usually begins 2 to 3 days after birth and only rarely on the first day.
+Previously, any infant weighing < 2.5 kg was termed... read more have apnea of prematurity, which usually begins 2 to 3 days after birth and only rarely on the first day.
 Apnea on the first day of life may indicate a central nervous system (CNS) malformation or injury.
 Apnea that develops > 14 days after birth in an otherwise healthy infant may signify a serious illness other than apnea of prematurity (eg, sepsis Neonatal Sepsis Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
 Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more ).
 Risk of apnea of prematurity increases with earlier gestational age Gestational Age Gestational age and growth parameters help identify the risk of neonatal pathology.
 Gestational age is the primary determinant of organ maturity.
-Gestational age is loosely defined as the number... read more .
+Gestational age is usually defined as the number... read more .

 Apnea of prematurity is a developmental disorder caused by immaturity of neurologic and/or mechanical function of the respiratory system.
 Apnea may be characterized as